matplotlib was written by John Hunter and is now developed and

 maintained by a number of active developers.

-The current lead developer of matplotlib is Michael Droettboom.
+The current co-lead developers of matplotlib are Michael Droettboom

 Special thanks to those who have made valuable contributions (roughly